Tools for Handling Extraction of Features from Time series (theft)

 ecosystem is as user-friendly as possible and can scale to meet future demands, theft

-has been refactored to be just feature extraction, while theftdlc
+has been refactored to just perform feature extraction, while theftdlc

-handles all the analysis of the extracted features.
-The deprecated names—such as tsfeature_classifier()
+handles all the processing, analysis, and visualisation of the extracted features.

 Many more functions and options for customisation are available within the packages and users are encouraged to explore the vignettes and helper files for more information.